This topic describes the syntax and examples of creating, searching, and dropping HNSW indexes in OceanBase Database.

 Create

-The HNSW series includes three index types: HNSW, HNSW_SQ, and HNSW_BQ.
-You can create them with the table or after the table exists.
-When creating an index, keep the following in mind:
+The HNSW series index includes HNSW, HNSW_SQ, and HNSW_BQ indexes.
+You can create an HNSW series index when you create a table or after the table is created.
+When you create an HNSW series index, note the following:

-- For large datasets, write your data first and then create the index for best search performance.
+- If the amount of data is large, we recommend that you write all the data and then create the index to achieve the best search performance.

 Syntax: